T1mbo96/fictitious-platform-for-moocs/README.md

-# fictitious-platform-for-moocs
+# Platform for "Massive Open Online Courses" (MOOCs)

-Web Application of a fictitious online platform for "Massive Open Online Courses" (MOOCs)
+This project is a prototype of a fictitious online platform for MOOCs.
+We're five students that develop a web application that combines content that already exists in the internet to publish it.